tianyingchun/jquery/README.md

-kissy
+Jquery
 ==========
-the components library based on kissyui
+the components library based on jquery

-Provider all bussiness needs components encapsolute based on kissy (cmd)
+Provider all bussiness needs components encapsolute based on jquery (cmd)
 ----------